bruab/bruab.github.io/needs.md

 Getting more reviews for my first book, [Your Website Sucks](https://www.amazon.com/dp/B0BVSXB5W7) is a top priority for me, as I seek to find out if there's any chance of making nontrivial income from it.
 If you feel so moved to buy a copy and leave an honest review, I'll be forever grateful.

+## Your stories about finding clients

+Specifically, clients you found by simply sending an email (or message), getting an intro from someone you know.

+These stories will help me write and market a book on the topic, and (with your permission) I'll share them as part of the supplemental resources for the book.

 ## Feedback on a short book about feelings

 You can leave it here: